callesg/popcorn-web/README.md

 ## Install
 * If you already have rtorrent this might overwrite your old rtorrent config file.
 * If you want to use nginx just remove the apache specific parts
-* You can move the download folders just make sure you update config.json accordingly
+* You can move the download folders, just make sure you update config.json accordingly
-* There are options in live_stream.php for GPU acelerated video reencoding(reqires custom built ffmpeg)

 ```bash
 echo install depencies